Unagi

 Health Benefits

-- High in omega-3 fatty acids that support cardiovascular health and reduce inflammation
+- Rich in omega-3 fatty acids supporting cardiovascular health and reducing inflammation

-- Rich in vitamin A and antioxidants supporting eye health and immune function
+- Vitamin A abundance promotes vision health and immune system function

 Buying Guide